grumat/glossy-msp430/README.md

 On the repo you will find KiCad prototypes for:

 - Generic legacy MSP430 board, for many variants, such as MSP4301611, MSP430F249 and many others.
-This board has pads for dual pinouts and instead of an MCU at the top, an alternative pinout is found at the bottom compatible with th MSP430G2955 and compatible variants.
+This board has pads for dual pinouts and instead of an MCU at the top, an alternative pin-out is found at the bottom compatible with th MSP430G2955 and compatible variants.
 ![MSP_Proto.png](Hardware/Target_Proto_Boards/MSP_Proto/images/MSP_Proto.png)
 [Details here](Hardware/Target_Proto_Boards/MSP_Proto/README.md).